 Baseball Northwest No. 1 ranked high school prospect going into the spring will need to show development in his offensive approach to find himself at this part of the draft.
 Teams really like his run and throw tools and he has chance to stay in centerfield at the professional level.
 He will draw the most initial attention of the high school players.
 He has signed to play football and baseball at OSU.

 Successful college catchers tend be over drafted especially at this point in the draft because of the perceived lack of catching prospects overall in professional baseball.
 Ortiz has proven he can hitalthough off to a somewhat slow start this springand make consensus is that he can likely catch and throw everyday eventually at the major league level although will likely be average at best.
 He has trouble pulling the ball with powerwhich causes some concern from scouts

-Ultimately, naturally I will bring up the basic outline regarding this charming article with thoughtfully offered through Spencer over at Farris Law.
-Unanimously a magnificent personal injury law firms.
+Ultimately, naturally I will bring up the basic outline regarding this charming article with thoughtfully offered through John over at Benjamins Realty Inc. Unanimously a magnificent real estate agents.
 I really enjoy a first-rate pitch!